Gigs & Events Part One - 1975-1982

 Discography Part Two - Fuck Off & others 1979-1982

 Discography Part Three - Steve Lake Projects

 Discography Part Five - Compilation Appearances

 An attempt to organize disparate information and celebrate the wonderful work of Steve Lake & Zounds.
 Most of the information below has been stolen

-Steve Lake's website looks dead, but the Zounds online site is up and running.
+Steve Lake's website and Zounds online are both up and running.

 Originating from Reading, Steve Lake and Steve Burch formed the band in Oxford with Jimmy Lacey.
 After a single gig, Nick Godwin was recruited.
 As a four-piece they noodled and jammed around Oxford and embraced the loose hippie musical meanderings of the mid-70s.
 Real music.